 Airport Taxis: Taxis are available at the taxi stand.
 The airport has two taxi phones which are free of charge, one inside the terminal and the other outside the terminal.

-Facilities: Airport facilities include shops, cafes, meeting rooms, childcare facilities and services for people with disabilities.
-There is no ATM at the airport.
+Facilities: Airport facilities include shops, cafés, meeting rooms, childcare facilities, rocking chairs and services for people with disabilities.

 Foreign Embassies in Finland